BogosB/helloworld/README.md

 There are static objects (e.g., StaticObject, BasicTree, Wall) that can be created at specific positions on the grid with distinct graphics.

 ### PLANNED FEATURES
-Menu for the player
+ -Menu for the player
-More types of enemies and their respective strategies Implementation of more varieties of weapons
+ -More types of enemies and their respective strategies -Implementation of more varieties of weapons
 Sprite animations
 More map designs